Sandra-Be/beauty_salon/README.md

 ### User stories

 1. As a new client to this website, I want to find information quick and easy navigating through website, so I can find what I need.
-2. As a new client to this website, I want to get quality of the products and procedures are done, so I can trust in the service.
+2. As a new client to this website, I want to get quality of the procedures are done, so I can trust in the service.
 3. As a new client to this website, I want to learn more about beautician, so I can feel connection with person.
 4. As a new client, I want to view price list for procedures, so I can decide if I want to proceed with that.
 5. As a new client, I want to know how to contact the beautician, so I know how to enquire the information.